DX Logging Software for Amateur Radio

 Maintenance Modules

-DXtreme Station Log has 23 maintenance modules that let you enter and maintain the information that appears in the list box fields of the system.
+DXtreme Station Log has 25 maintenance modules to let you enter and maintain the information that appears in the list box fields of the system.

 Maintaining module information enables you to make consistent entries when you manage your log, import ADIF files, or run reports.